 AFL-CIO President Liz Shuler delivered the following remarks to the Virginia AFL-CIO Labor Day Breakfast:

-Governor Northam and Lieutenant Governor Fairfax…we appreciate your partnership and leadership and signing all that progressive legislation and Lieutentant Governor Fairfax for breaking those tie votes.
+Governor [Ralph] Northam and Lieutenant Governor [Justin] Fairfax, we appreciate your partnership and leadership and signing all that progressive legislation and Lieutenant Governor Fairfax for breaking those tie votes.

 When working people vote, we all win.
 We win policies and investments and opportunities that create good, sustainable union jobs.
 Thank you so much and Happy Labor Day.